 I find the above scripture interesting.
 When I first read this scripture I pictured God healing my emotionally hurting heart.
 But after taking a closer look at the scripture I found that it really meant something far more than I expected.
 The word “brokenhearted” in the Hebrew actually means, “to break, wreck, crash.”
 The Hebrew references a ship being torn apart by the wind.

-The Psalmist spoke of God healing the physically brokenhearted and binding their wounds.
+The Psalmist spoke of #God healing the physically brokenhearted and binding their wounds.
 After reading that, the scripture had a greater meaning to me.
 My physically broken heart needed repairing.
 I needed a miracle.
 On April 20th I received a new heart.
+I had a heart transplant.
 Though the process of recovering has been somewhat painful, I’m so very thankful to know that God can do as He says, “Heal the brokenhearted.”
 If He can do that much for the physical heart, then how much more for the emotionally hurting heart.